Looking for more writing time?

 Chores.
 Having your children do chores around the house not only teaches them household responsibility, it also takes a few things off your plate at the end of the day, which in turn leaves you with a little more time to write.

 Not sure how to accomplish this?
 Google knows, my friend.
-Google aaaaalllllways know.
+Google aaaaalllllways knows.
 Go hop online, where you’ll find lots of great articles about age-appropriate chores.
 You’ll probably find your children can do a lot more than they – and even you – think they can.

 But don’t try to get your six-year-old to learn how to change the oil on the car.
 It’s really messy.